keeps/dbptk-developer/README.md

 * Microsoft Access
 * And other databases (using JDBC)

-Database Preservation Toolkit can convert any of the above database systems to the following preservation formats:
+Database Preservation Toolkit can convert any of the above DBMS to the following preservation formats:

 * SIARD 1
 * SIARD 2
 * SIARD DK

-The Database Preservation Toolkit is also capable of loading preserved databases into a live DBMS.
+The Database Preservation Toolkit is also capable of loading preserved databases into any of the above DBMS.

 ### Examples